SNL-UCSB/cs176b-assignments/spring23/assignment2/README.md

 1. Enter the directory containing the Vagrantfile.
 2. Turn on the VM `vagrant up`.
 3. Log into the VM `vagrant ssh`.
-4. After logging in to the VM, go to the assignments directory `cd ~/cs176b-assignments`.
+4. After logging in to the VM, Clone the repo: `git clone https://github.com/SNL-UCSB/cs176b-assignments.git`
+5. Go to the assignments directory `cd ~/cs176b-assignments`.
-5. Run a `git pull` in the directory to get any new commits.
+6. Run a `git pull` in the directory to get any new commits.
-6. Remove old files `sudo rm -rf ~/cs176b-assignments/assignment1`.
+7.
-8. cd into the directory for this assignment `cd ~/cs176b-assignments/winter22/assignment1`.
+8. cd into the directory for this assignment `cd ~/cs176b-assignments/spring23/assignment2`.
 <!-- Run the provided setup script (`./setup.sh`) on your VM and wait for the installation to finish. -->

 ## Task 1: Create Network Topology.